bcrowe/cakephp-api-pagination/README.md

 }
 ```

-Your responses will now contain the pagination information, and will look
+Your JsonView and XmlView responses will now contain the pagination information,
-something like:
+and will look something like this:

 ``` json
 {